 Readers Digest and American Mercury also printed stories about the Rumor Clinic.
 Soon Allport and Knapp were helping to set them up around the country, in San Francisco, Philadelphia, New York City, Long Island, Syracuse, New Jersey, South Carolina, Florida, Ohio, Chicago, Minnesota, Wisconsin, Missouri, Montreal, Oregon, and Washington.

 The Roosevelt administration was not pleased.
-It had established the Office of War Information to control all information about the war, and had started its own Rumor Control project.
-It never got off the ground because government bureaucrats wanted centralized control and didn’t like the idea of ivory tower academics freely handling government information.
+It had established the Office of War Information (OWI) to control all information about the war, and had started its own Rumor Control project.
+It never got off the ground because government bureaucrats wanted centralized control.
+They didn’t like the idea of ivory tower academics freely handling government information.

 The OWI went to war with the local Rumor Clinics.
 It established stringent criteria for getting federal funding and tried to bury them in red tape.
 The OWI condemned the rumor clinics in a 1943 New York Times story, claiming the attempts to spike rumors actually spread them.
 The Rumor Clinics went into a decline and were gone by war’s end.